conJUSTover/pSONIC/README.md

 # pSONIC: Ploidy-aware Syntenic Orthologous Networks Identified via Collinearity
-The repository serves as a public and official hosting of the pSONIC program (Conover et al., in review).
+The repository serves as a public and official hosting of the pSONIC program (Conover et al., 2021).
 If you have any questions regarding the implementation or running of pSONIC, please submit an issue on GitHub.
-Details on how pSONIC operates can be found in the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2021.02.18.431864v1).
+Details on how pSONIC operates can be found in the [Manuscript](https://academic.oup.com/g3journal/advance-article/doi/10.1093/g3journal/jkab170/6275219).

+If you find pSONIC useful, please cite:

+`Justin L Conover, Joel Sharbrough, Jonathan F Wendel, pSONIC: Ploidy-aware Syntenic Orthologous Networks Identified via Collinearity, G3 Genes|Genomes|Genetics, 2021;, jkab170, https://doi.org/10.1093/g3journal/jkab170`

 ---
 ## pSONIC is a tool for identifying Orthologs between multiple species, even when polyploidy is involved.